-OTHA 1341 utilizes a hybrid course format with instructional principles rooted in the Team-Based LearningTM framework.
+OTHA 1349 utilizes a hybrid course format with instructional principles rooted in the Team-Based LearningTM framework.
 According to the Team-Based LearningTM Collaborative (TBLC), "Team-Based Learning is an evidence-based collaborative learning teaching strategy designed around units of instruction, known as "modules," that are taught in a three-step cycle: preparation, in-class readiness assurance testing, and application-focused exercise.
 A class typically includes one module."

 Students must complete preparatory materials before class, including text readings, voice-over PowerPoint presentations, reflection papers, discussion postings, videos, and other materials.
 Digital content presentation occurs in Canvas, SoftChalk, Intedashboard, EHRgo, Simucase, ICE videos, and other online technologies/learning modalities.
-Students participate in Readiness Assurance Testing (RAT) as individuals (iRAT) and as a team (tRAT).
+At the start of each in-person class, students participate in Readiness Assurance Testing (RAT) as individuals (iRAT) and as a team (tRAT).
 In-class clarification lectures follow the RAT process to improve student comprehension, and the rest of the class time is spent performing application-focused activities/exercises/labs.
 Major exams cover content from multiple related modules.